TricksterGuy/switch-template/README.md

 | elf         | Builds `<project name>.elf`.
 | nxlink         | Builds `<project name>.nro` and runs nxlink to send to hbmenu.<sup>1</sup>

+Simply select your build target and click the Gear/Build button and the target will run from the Makefile.

 **Notes:**
 * <sup>1</sup> This requires setting up your switch's ip address in the `Makefile`
 * <sup>2</sup> This requires setting up the APP's json file which should be located in RESOURCES/config.json